 I don’t remember the details of the conversation with my mother-in-law leading up to that comment, but those words were the impetus to a change in my mom of small children perspective.
 I knew I wanted my primary role at that point in my life to be wife and mother, but it wasn’t until someone else said it out loud that I started to seriously think about what it meant.

-I was a stay-at-home mom at the time my mother-in-law made that comment, and I was involved in more things than I could balance with Corey’s commitments.
+I was a stay-at-home mom, and I was involved in more things than I could balance with Corey’s commitments.
 I volunteered at a crisis pregnancy center, led our church missions team, substituted as a children’s Sunday School teacher, freelanced for the local newspaper and took part in an in-depth women’s Bible study.

 I had convinced myself that since I didn’t have a real job, (mama’s of young kids out there who are reading this, please know that being a stay-at-home mom is very much a real job) I should have plenty of time to juggle a number of outside commitments.

 I was wrong.
 Having too many commitments was causing undue tension and frustration.

 Finding a babysitter so I could volunteer was an ongoing burden.
 The mission team was always looming in the back of my mind.
 I felt like I needed to be doing more, and do what I was doing better.
 Subbing in Sunday School was really not stressful, but each time I subbed, I missed out on being in class with my husband – something we had chosen to do together because we didn’t have time in our schedule to be in a weeknight small group.

 Often my commitments and Corey’s would coincide, and we were left with the question of what to do with the kids.
 All of these things led to stress that left me a half-empty wife and mom, and cost me the ability to support my husband and love my kids like I wanted to.